binduwavell/generator-alfresco/.github/ISSUE_TEMPLATE.md

 Are you willing/able to test any work we do towards your request?

-If you plan to contribute to the project and you are not familiar with out current [contribution](../CONTRIBUTING.md) policy, please make sure you have read that document.
+If you plan to contribute to the project and you are not familiar with out current contribution policy, please make sure you have read that document (HINT: there is a link at the top of the page when you are creating an issue.)